Mila Air Purifier review

 Top Ten Reviews Verdict

-The Mila is a smart, stylish and sensor-packed air purifier that works with a superb companion app.
-While loud on the more powerful settings, overall it’s an effective home wellness essential with potentially big benefits for your health.
+The Mila is a smart, stylish, and sensor-packed air purifier that works with a superb companion app.
+While loud in the more powerful settings, it’s an effective home wellness essential with potentially big health benefits.

 Pros